kyle9021/pcee_lunchbox_pov_api_cspm/README.md

 * If you do decide to keep the keys in this script, then it's critical you:

-   * Add it to your `.gitignore` (if using git) file and `chmod 700 container_licenses_and_packages.bash` between steps 3 and 4 so that others can't read, write, or excute it.
+   * Add it to your `.gitignore` (if using git) file and `chmod 700 lunchbox_report.sh` between steps 3 and 4 so that others can't read, write, or excute it.

 # Instructions